What is Reverse Repurchase Agreement?

 Some of the major advantages of RRA are as follows:

-- It helps the commercial banks in earning an additional return on their excess cash, which can be handy in times of high levels of inflation in the economy.
+- It helps commercial banks earn an additional return on their excess cash, which can be handy in times of high inflation in the economy.

-- It is a very important tool for the central banks for controlling the money supply in the economy.
-For instance, a high reverse repo rate helps in injecting liquidity into the economy.
+- It is a very important tool for the central banks to control the money supply in the economy.
+For instance, a high reverse repo rate helps inject liquidity into the economy.

-- It is one of the safest avenues to hold investment as the borrowers are usually the central banks, who enjoy the support of the government.
-Effectively, the banks earn profit by parking the excess cash with the central banks.
+- It is one of the safest avenues to hold investments as the borrowers are usually the central banks, who enjoy the government’s support.
+The banks earn profit by parking the excess cash with the central banks.
 However, the chances of default still exist, and it can’t be completely written off.

 Disadvantages